Felipe Dulzaides

-Felipe Dulzaides (born in Cuba, February 23, 1965) is a Cuban-born American contemporary artist.
+Felipe Dulzaides (born February 23, 1965) is a Cuban-born American contemporary artist.
 His practice includes installation, photography, video, drawing, sculpture and performance.
 Two important cities of reference of his works are San Francisco, California and Havana, Cuba.

 Family and education

 Felipe Dulzaides was born in Havana during the early period of the Cuban revolution, a time characterized by collective hope and enthusiasm.
 He is the son of an influential musician (they share the same name) and a kindergarten teacher.
 His father played an important role in the development of jazz in Cuba.
 His family also includes the Origenes group poets Eliseo Diego, Fina Garcia-Marruz and Cintio Vitier.

 In the mid 1980s Dulzaides attended the dramatic arts program of the Instituto Superior de Arte (ISA).
 As a student he became interested in the concepts of Jerzy Grotowski expressed on his book Towards a Poor Theater.
 Furthermore, he focused his studies in experimental theater, questioning issues of stereotype in theater representation.
 After completing his studies, he joined the group Buendia directed by Flora Lawten.
 While touring in Italy he quit dramatic arts and decided to not return to Havana.

 After spending months in Italy and Spain, he moved to Miami.
 In 1993 he enrolled in documentary photography classes at Miami Dade Community College.
 In 1998 Dulzaides moved to California to work on his MFA at the San Francisco Art Institute.
 In San Francisco his work shifted from documentary street photography to conceptual photography, and he became interested in exploring how art relates to life.
 Bay Area conceptualists: Paul Kos, Tony Labat, and David Ireland particularly inspired him.
 From 2005 to 2009 he taught installation, conceptual photography, and video courses at the New Genres Department of the San Francisco Art Institute.